maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-may-june-2020.rst

 From July, we will also implement and enable weekly image builds on our CI infrastructure.
 This means we won't be building images on demand anymore.
-Instead they shall be built each week, containg all the latest packages and goodies.
+Instead they shall be built each week, containing all the latest packages and goodies.
 Obviously, this will require more storage space, so we will be removing device images older than five weeks.